Proportional Dynamics in Exchange Economies: Introduction

 Shapley and Shubik~\cite{shapley1977trade} sought to address these issues via the \emph{trading post} mechanism.
 This is first of all a descriptive model that specifies concrete outcomes as a result of player strategies, and therefore it can be viewed as a non-cooperative game.
 Prices are a result of strategic actions; the higher the demand for a good, the higher its price, and vice versa.
 It requires that all trade be \emph{monetary} and that the players pay \emph{cash in advance}.\footnote{The assumption is that there is one special commodity used as the means of payment, which is called \emph{cash} or \emph{money}.
 It may or may not have an intrinsic utility of its own.} Each player submits a cash bid on each \emph{good}.
 The goods are then distributed \emph{in proportion to the bids}, and the per-unit price of a good is set to be the sum of bids on that good (this implies that the bids of a player should add up to at most the cash at hand).
 The same mechanism has been rediscovered multiple times; in particular it has been proposed for sharing resources in computer networks (e.g. Kelly~\cite{kelly1997charging}) and computer systems (e.g. Feldman, Lai, and Zhang~\cite{feldman2005price}).

 This still leaves open the question of dynamics: (how) do players reach a market equilibrium in the trading post mechanism?
-The predominant answer to this in the last decade or so has been the \emph{Proportional Response} dynamic (see Zhang~\cite{Zhang11}), where buyers iteratively update their bid on each good \emph{in proportion to the utility} they received from that good in the previous iteration.
+The predominant answer to this in the last decade or so has been the {proportional response} dynamic (see Zhang~\cite{Zhang11}), where buyers iteratively update their bid on each good \emph{in proportion to the utility} they received from that good in the previous iteration.
 For the case of linear utilities, this implies that the ratio of bids in successive iterations is proportional to the \emph{bang-per-buck} for that good, in contrast to the \emph{best response} which distributes \emph{all} the cash among the goods with the \emph{highest} bang-per-buck.
 Such an update is similar in spirit to the multiplicative weights update algorithms used in online learning (also to proportional t\^atonnement), except that there are no parameters such as the \emph{step size} to tune carefully!
 It still magically seems to work.
+Wu and Zhang~\cite{wu2007proportional} studied a dynamic without money, in a special type of exchange market, where each good has a common value (i.e. the value of any good $j$ is the same for every player $i$: $v_{i,j} = v_j$), and showed it converges to market equilibria.